Let Me Introduce Myself…

 But, you can call me “Kristen.”

 I’ve lived in the Northeast, South, Midwest, and now the West.
 And, I love Wyoming.
-I’ve lived here with my family for 7 years.
+I’ve lived here with my family for 8 years.
 My husband is getting his PhD in chemical engineering.
-I have three daughters (ages 9, 4, and 3) who you will meet tomorrow at my house for dinner.
+I have three daughters (ages 10, 5, and 4) who you will meet on Friday at my house for dinner.
 They always LOVE the high school students each year and they are very excited to meet you.

-At UW, I regularly teach courses in multimedia production, web design, political communication, and quantitative research methods.
+At UW, I regularly teach courses in multimedia production, web design, political communication, science communication, and quantitative research methods.
 I’ve also taught media writing, magazine and feature writing, introduction to mass media, and media literacy.
-I’m teaching a new science journalism course next year, too.

 I research topics like political campaigns, political narratives and media (e.g., political humor/satire, political documentaries/movies, political news), and the intersection of politics, science, and narratives.